The Great Reaggregation Lockdown, Demand and Consolidation

 Key insights

-- Streaming video consumers are now mature, unlike the ecosystem
+- Streaming video are now mature, unlike the

-- Netflix’s ability to maintain significant growth in 2020, with a increase in subscribers million), was testament to the increased and sustained demand for long-form video streaming entertainment
+- Netflix’s ability maintain significant growth in 2020, a increase in subscribers million), testament to the increased and demand for long-form video streaming

-- Growing demand is also evident for multiple subscriptions, which increased from penetration in 2018 to in 2020
+- Growing demand also evident for multiple subscriptions, increased from penetration in 2018 in 2020

-- The new entrants led by Disney and Apple are driving fragmentation
+- The new led by Disney and Apple driving fragmentation

-- We are now entering phase three of the great reaggregation as the normalisation of video streaming drives a consumer need for reconsolidation
+- We are entering phase three of the reaggregation as the normalisation of streaming drives a consumer need reconsolidation

-- Older video audiences are acquiring streaming-centric behaviours at a fast-growing rate, with year olds now making up of all US binge viewers
+- Older video are acquiring streaming-centric behaviours at fast-growing rate, with year olds making up of all US viewers

-- As streaming adoption matures, reaggregation needs to begin in earnest in order to avoid high churn from digital laggards as they move along the streaming adoption curve
+- As streaming matures, reaggregation needs to begin earnest in order to avoid churn from digital laggards as move along the streaming adoption

 Companies and brands mentioned in this report: Amazon, Amazon Prime Video, Apple TV+, Comcast, Disney, Disney+, HBO Max, Netflix, Paramount, Paramount+, Peacock, Warner Bros., Warner Media